MALIGN: Explainable Static Raw-byte Based Malware Family Classification using Sequence Alignment: Acknowledgements

 \subsubsection{The Kaggle Microsoft Malware Classification Challenge (Big 2015)}

-The Kaggle Microsoft Malware Classification Challenge (Big 2015) \cite{microsoftdataset2015} aimed to organize polymorphic malwares into 9 separate classes of malicious programs at a high level (see Table \ref{table:malware types}).
-This challenge simulates the file input data processed on over 160 million computers by Microsoft’s real-time anti-malware detection products inspecting over 700 million computers per month.
+The Kaggle Microsoft Malware Classification Challenge (Big 2015) ~\citep{microsoftdataset2015} aimed to organize a competition on malware family classification with a dataset consisting of 9 malware families (see Table \ref{table:malware types}).

+This challenge simulates the data processed on over 160 million computers by Microsoft’s real-time anti-malware detection products inspecting over 700 million computers per month.
 Microsoft provided almost half a terabyte of input training and classification input data when uncompressed.
-They included: \begin{enumerate} \item \textit{Binary Files:} 10,868 training files containing the raw hexadecimal representation of the file’s binary content. \item \textit{Assembly Files:} 10,868 training files containing data extracted by the Interactive Disassembler (IDA) tool.
-This information includes assembly command sequences, function calls and more. \item \textit{Training Labels:} Each training file name is a MD5 hash of the actual program.
+They included: \begin{enumerate} \item \textit{Binary Files:} 10,868 training files containing the raw hexadecimal representation of the binary content of the malware. \item \textit{Assembly Files:} 10,868 training files containing data extracted by the Interactive Disassembler (IDA) tool.
+This information includes assembly command sequences, function calls, and more. \item \textit{Training Labels:} Each training file name is an MD5 hash of the actual program.
 Each MD5 hash and the malware class it maps to are stored in the training label file. \end{enumerate}

-From this, we constructed 9 balanced datasets for binary classification consisting of equal number of positive and negative samples for each of the 9 malware families.
+From this, we constructed 9 balanced datasets for binary classification consisting of an equal number of positive and negative samples for each of the 9 malware families.
 In each dataset, the positive examples are all the samples from the corresponding family and the negative examples were chosen by randomly sampling from the 8 other families in the dataset.
 Then 20\% of each dataset was set aside as the test sets while the remaining 80\% was used as the training sets.
-For the machine learning approaches that require hyper-parameter selection, the 80\% was further split into training (60\%) and validation sets (20\%).
+For the deep learning approaches that require hyper-parameter selection, the 80\% was further split into training (60\%) and validation sets (20\%). \\

-\subsubsection{Microsoft Machine Learning Security Evasion Competition (2020) (MLSec) Dataset}
+\subsubsection{Microsoft Machine Learning Security Evasion Competition (2020) (MLSEC) Dataset}

+~\\ While the Kaggle Microsoft Malware Classification Challenge (Big 2015) dataset is a large and widely studied one, often new malware families only have a few samples - especially during their initial stages.
+Moreover, they might not always accurately represent real-world scenarios and in-the-wild practice.
+Therefore to assess the performance of our method on in-the-wild datasets with a small number of instances per family, we used the Microsoft Machine Learning Security Evasion Competition (2020) \citep{mlsec2020} dataset too. \footnote{The dataset may not remain public by Microsoft by the time of publication, but we can provide the dataset upon request.}